 How do I change when and how I am emailed by Starfish?

 Starfish will send you a daily summary email of academic progress items (flags or kudos) activity for the students with whom you have a relationship in the system.
 You can change these settings by clicking Profile, and navigating to the Email Notifications tab.
-To learn more, please view this quick tip video on alert and referral notifications.

 I am an academic advisor and have received a flag for one of my advisees.
 What should I do with it?